DreamTeamSE/SutureService/README.md

 You have successfully installed SutureService!

-You can now open the web at with the local adress in the terminal!
+You can now open the web app with the local address in the terminal!